Tips for Buying a Home in Philadelphia

 Photo Source: Morguefile

-Jennifer DiGiovanni is a freelance writer and a partner and in a real estate investment firm focusing on residential properties.
-She previously worked in the financial services industry and has attained an MBA from Villanova University.
+Jennifer DiGiovanni is a freelance writer and a partner in a real estate investment firm focusing on residential properties.
+She previously worked in the financial services industry and has earned an MBA from Villanova University.
 Jennifer enjoys writing about real estate, home improvement and small business.